maxinedarvin/README.md/README.md

 # 👋 Hi, I'm Max.

 Welcome to my GitHub profile!
 I'm a **BS Mathematics** graduate from the University of the Philippines Diliman with a passion for **Data Analytics** and **Actuarial Science**.
-I like working on projects that give data-based solutions for practicality and efficiency.
+I like working on projects that give data-based solutions to efficiently enhance community quality-of-life.

 #### WORK EXPERIENCE
 * 💼 I currently work as an `Actuarial Valuation Analyst` for Willis Towers Watson Philippines.
 I manage employee data to develop fair and comprehensive actuarial funding valuations of pension plans offered by companies in Canada.